Detox | 4 min read

 Heroin detoxification treatment programs vary in the services that they offer.
 Some providers practice a procedure known as rapid detox, during which the patient is anesthetized and receives intravenous medications to flush the system of dependence on the drug.
 This rapid approach claims to reduce withdrawal symptoms to only a matter of hours, much of which time the patient is asleep.
 However, there are varying reports of the success and dangers of this type of treatment, so due diligence is called for when researching the possibility of engaging in this procedure.

-As the medications delivered during detox do their job, qualified treatment facilities are available to help the recovering addict to manage the intense emotions that tend to arise.
-Not only does the effect of heroin withdrawal contribute to increased anxiety, but the user has to simultaneously learn to cope with emotional experiences that the presence of the chemical has previously blunted.
-For this reason, treatment facilities that focus on the entire experience – physical, mental, and emotional – tend to be preferred.
-In addition, programs that offer continuous patient care through a diverse team of professionals provide the best environment for a successful, full recovery.
+As the medications delivered during detox do their job, qualified treatment facilities are available to help someone in recovery manage the intense emotions that tend to arise.
+Not only does the effect of heroin withdrawal contribute to increased anxiety, but you must also learn to cope with emotional experiences that the presence of the chemical has previously blunted.

 After the initial heroin detox, studies have shown that continued success in abstaining from the drug is difficult.
-Many users will, unfortunately, relapse into addiction.
+Many people will, unfortunately, relapse into addiction.
 Those most successful in making the detox permanent are those who develop self-determination and find relief from psychological concerns by developing healthier coping mechanisms.
-The alarming relapse rate highlights the importance of ongoing psychological treatment and support following the short-term detoxing experience.
+The alarming relapse rate highlights the importance of ongoing psychological treatment and support following the short-term detox experience.

-If you or a loved one are struggling with heroin addiction and seeking a treatment facility, reach out to Ascendant today.
+If you or a loved one is struggling with heroin addiction and seeking a treatment facility, reach out to Ascendant today.
 Our drug and alcohol addiction treatment in New York is evidence-based and medically supervised.
 Your new life is waiting for you.

 Ascendant New York Editorial Guidelines